fivetran/dbt_ad_reporting/README.md

     - [Twitter Ads](https://github.com/fivetran/dbt_twitter#optional-step-5-additional-configurations)
     - [Reddit Ads](https://github.com/fivetran/dbt_reddit_ads#optional-step-4-additional-configurations)

-This package allows for these configured upstream passthrough metrics to be included in the final roll up models of the combination Ad Reporting package.
-These passthrough metrics can be included in the respective final models by using the below `ad_reporting__*` variables.
+Further, this package allows for these configured upstream passthrough metrics to be included in the final roll up models of the combination Ad Reporting package.
+These passthrough metrics can be included in the respective final models by defining the below `ad_reporting__*` variables in your `dbt_project.yml`.

 ```yml
 vars: